Are you interested in supplementing your income as a performer?

 A great time was had by all!

 Now, I suppose I could have come in and just played music and “lectured” on Colonial America, but there’s a high likelihood I wouldn’t be invited back if I did that.
 It also wouldn’t have been as much fun, and the kids wouldn’t have learned nearly as much.
 We all learn best when we’re having fun, and when we’re actively involved.
 So, it’s all about keeping them involved in the presentation.

 Earnings from School #1: $750 ($400 for the show + $50/hour round-trip travel time/expense)

 11:30am Back in the car and on my way to School #2, a drive of just under an hour through some beautiful countryside.
 This was a school that is also a 3.5 hour drive from home, so it was nice to schedule a visit when I was already going to be out in the general neighborhood – I was able to offer them a nice discount that way too.
-Ate lunch in the car, listened to music, arrived at the second school around 12:20 or so, checked and responded to emails again on my smartphone, then headed into the school for two afternoon concerts.
+Ate lunch in the car, listened to music, arrived at the second school around 12:20 or so, checked and responded to emails again on my phone, then headed into the school for two afternoon concerts.